 - Recipe updated in 2022 with clearer instructions and less honey, cinnamon, and slightly more yeast.
 Older version of this recipe used 1/2 cup (170g) honey but over the years, I’ve reduced it down to 6 Tablespoons (128g) so the loaf isn’t as sweet and sticky.
 The recipe also had 1 and 1/4 teaspoons of yeast, but I slightly increased it for better rise and it also used to have 1 teaspoon of cinnamon in the dough.
 I find that much takes away from the honey and oat flavors so I cut the cinnamon amount in half.

 - Can I make this in a dutch oven?
 Yes and the process is similar to Cranberry Nut No Knead Bread.
-You need a 6 quart or higher dutch oven or any large oven-safe pot with a lid (lid is crucial– see cranberry nut bread for more information).
+You need a 6 quart or larger dutch oven or any large oven-safe pot with a lid.
 Prepare dough recipe above through step 2.
 Turn the dough out onto a lightly floured work surface and, using lightly floured hands, shape into a ball as best you can.
 Doesn’t have to be perfect!
 Transfer dough to a large piece of parchment paper.
 (Large enough to fit inside your pot and one that is safe under such high heat.
 I use this parchment and it’s never been an issue.)
 Lift the parchment paper and dough up and place it all into a large mixing bowl.
 Using a very sharp knife or bread lame, gently score an X into the top.
 Cover dough lightly with plastic wrap and leave alone for 30 minutes.
 During this 30 minutes, preheat the oven to 425°F (218°C).
 Place your dutch oven (with the lid) or heavy duty pot inside for 30 minutes so that it’s extremely hot before the dough is placed inside.
-After 30 minutes, remove the dutch oven from the oven and carefully place the dough inside by lifting it up with the parchment paper and sticking it all– the parchment paper included– inside the pot.
+After 30 minutes, remove the dutch oven from the oven and carefully place the dough inside by lifting it up with the parchment paper and sticking it all–the parchment paper included–inside the pot.
 Cover with the lid.
 Bake for 30 minutes with the lid on.
 Carefully remove the lid and continue baking for 10-12 more minutes or until the bread is golden brown.
 You can test for doneness exactly how you would in step 7 above.
 Remove pot from the oven, carefully remove the bread from the pot, and allow to cool on the counter for 30 minutes before breaking/slicing/serving.